Written by Aaron R. Winston

 You’re placed in a challenging situation when you have a motor vehicle accident.
 By being in a car accident, you will likely suffer some level of physical injuries, property damage, and financial losses that can leave even the strongest amongst us devastated without assistance.
 This reality is part of the reason personal injury claims exist to ensure that the party at fault or party liable for the auto accident compensates you for the injuries and damages you suffered.

-Most often, the money you will recover from a car accident claim will come from what is known as a settlement in contrast to a court award that is won after a trial.
+Most often, the money you will recover from a car accident claim will come from what is known as a settlement in contrast to a court award that can be won after a jury trial.
 The point of these settlements is that the liable party agrees to provide the finances you will need to pay for your medical expenses and other costs while often providing some funds for damages.

 It’s how you hold them accountable and recover financially without going to court.
 These settlements can make all the difference after a personal injury and are essential to the legal process.
 Unfortunately, car accident settlements rarely arrive at the most reasonable time we would like after suffering a car wreck.

 Sometimes a personal injury settlement takes an exceptionally long time to come through, and you are left struggling until it does.
 While settlements are supposed to be processed within a reasonable timeframe, often, some elements might delay it.

 So this means you are likely left trying to pick up the pieces and wondering where your recovery funds from your car accident settlement are.